 - Reduces the heat in the cutting zone due to the short contact time, making it possible to use higher cutting speeds

 Choice of tools

-The slicing technique can also be used with long-edge cutters that combine a small radial depth of cut, ae, with a large axial depth of cut, ap.
+The slicing technique can also be used with long edge cutters that combine a small radial depth of cut,

 How to apply slicing and trochoidal milling

 vc, and an axial cut,

 ae, and feed per tooth,

 - Thin chip thickness

 - Lower cutting force/deflection